Last Updated on February 8, 2023 by Matt

 This is unavoidable even with modern batteries – they suffer wear and tear with every charging cycle.
 Estimations vary, but your battery will wear out anywhere from 20% to 50% over 1000 charges.

 Some people will hit that number in less than two years.
-The average scooter has a battery life between 2 and 3 years.
+The average scooter has a battery life of between 2 and 3 years.

 Renewing it will be a lot cheaper than buying another scooter.